LeeMoriya/Forecast/README.md

 ## Requirements
 - [ConfigMachine 1.0](https://drive.google.com/file/d/1NIE8conaoI1OOHevi4K9tvOG4v-NIfYf/view)

-Both PublicityStunt and ConfigMachine 1.0 are required as of v0.4.

 The following settings can be change in the config menu:
 - Rain Intensity (Dynamic, Low, Med, High)
 - Lightning (On, Off)